 Key takeaways:

-At-home testing is now available for RSV (respiratory syncytial virus), COVID-19, and the flu (influenza).
+An at-home mail-order combination test is now available for RSV (respiratory syncytial virus), COVID-19, and the flu (influenza).
+There’s no home self-testing option for RSV.

-You can order testing online without a prescription from your healthcare professional.
+You can order the combo test online without a prescription from a healthcare professional.
 You’ll receive a test kit that allows you to collect a sample at home.

-Results are not immediate.
-You need to mail samples to the lab, and the results take 1 to 2 days to return.
+Results aren’t immediate.
+You need to mail samples to the lab, and the results take 1 to 2 additional days to return.

-These days, it’s easier than ever to answer this question.
 In previous years, you might have had to visit a healthcare professional to be tested.
-In May 2022, the FDA authorized the first at-home test that can detect the flu, RSV, and COVID.
+But now you can easily self test at home for COVID and flu.
+And, in May 2022, the FDA authorized the first at-home test that can detect the flu, COVID, and RSV — all from one sample.
+The catch?
+You still have to mail it to a laboratory for processing.

 Currently, the Labcorp OnDemand COVID-19 + Flu + RSV Test is the only FDA-authorized home test for RSV, the flu, and COVID.